Updated: September 24, 2018

 You feel me, friends?
 If you’re ready to take the next step towards becoming a self-taught watercolor artist like me, you’ve come to the right place!
 Today, I talk about palettes and have a fun little tutorial for you on filling up your watercolor palette with tubes the, “right way.”
 Yes, there’s a right way…who knew?

-I use metal for both my at-home palette and my travel palette.
-My at-home palette is from Amazon, and I LOVE it.
-I am going to be upgrading to a larger size eventually, but you can see the exact ones I use in my free supply PDF!
+Currently, I use plastic for both my at-home palette and my travel palette.
+Both of my palettes are from Amazon, and I LOVE them.
+You can see the exact ones I use in my free supply PDF!

-I also picked up a cute little travel palette from Redwood Willow (I love supporting other makers!), and it’s the perfect size.
+I also use a cute little travel palette for plein-air painting from Redwood Willow (I love supporting other makers!), and it’s the perfect size.
 This is the palette I am using in my tutorial below.

-Sidebar: It’s worth mentioning that I like to mix colors on ceramic or porcelain when I am in the studio.
-I have a variety of porcelain and ceramic dishes, but my favorites are this little flower dish and this huge deviled egg tray (weird, but it gives you a ton of mixing spots and it’s super budget-friendly!).
+Sidebar: It’s worth mentioning that I also like to mix colors on ceramic or porcelain when I am in the studio.
+I have a variety of porcelain and ceramic dishes, but my favorites are flower dishes and deviled egg trays (weird, but it gives you a ton of mixing spots and it’s super budget-friendly!).